PLUS there is a Special's Menu each week

 From 2 - 3pm on the 3rd Saturday of the month, a slow (learning) seisiun will be held with Greg prior to the normal seisiun at 3.

 With history supporting our present, it is also our present that supports our future.
-We meet the 4th Wednesday of the month.
+We meet the 4th Thursday of the month.

 The committee continues to collect artifacts supporting our vast history.
 For submissions or questions, please contract Eric Marszalek @ 860-685-1160 or e-mail history1irishclub@gmail.com.